boxing-core-strength

 Most People Get This Wrong About Boxing and Core Strength

 When people think about boxing training, they usually picture cardio, shoulder endurance, and possibly some arm work.
-But that misses the point entirely.
+But that misses the point entirely as the real engine behind boxing is the core and how it interacts with the kinetic chain.

 Not “six-pack abs” core but real, functional core strength.
 We’re talking about the kind of core strength that transfer power, protects your spine, keeps you stable under fatigue, and actually carries over into real life and other sports.